Gabor Boritt: Modern accomplishments

 Boritt served on the boards of the Gettysburg National Battlefield Museum Foundation and the Abraham Lincoln Bicentennial Commission, appointed by Congress.
 His book The Gettysburg Gospel: The Lincoln Speech Nobody Knows (2006) was featured on the cover of U.S. News & World Report and called "fascinating" by The New York Times.
 In September 2008 Boritt gave a tour of the Gettysburg battlefield to President George W. Bush, Laura Bush, and a group including White House Advisor Karl Rove, former U.S. Attorney General Alberto Gonzalez, and Secretary of Education Margaret Spellings.

 On November 17, 2008, President George W. Bush awarded Boritt the National Humanities Medal from the National Endowment for the Humanities "for a distinguished career of scholarship on Abraham Lincoln and the Civil War era.
 His life's work and his life's story stand as testaments to our nation's precious legacy of liberty".
 His life story is the subject of a feature-length documentary film titled Budapest to Gettysburg (2007), directed by his son Jake Boritt.
 In 2009 he retired.

 Gabor Boritt was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the governor of Illinois in 2009 as a Bicentennial Laureate.
 In 1996, Boritt received The Lincoln Forum's Richard Nelson Current Award of Achievement.

+Personal life and death

-Boritt and his wife Liz live in an 18th-century farmhouse on the edge of the Gettysburg battlefield, which they restored with their own hands.
+Boritt and his wife Liz lived in an 18th-century farmhouse on the edge of the Gettysburg battlefield, which they restored with their own hands.
 It served as both a stop on the Underground Railroad and as a Confederate hospital.
-Together they have raised three sons: Beowulf Boritt is a set designer (and streaming video ad star) in New York City, Jake Boritt is a filmmaker who lives in Harlem, and Daniel Boritt is a biologist specializing in birds who lives in Indianapolis, Indiana.
+Together they raised three sons: Beowulf Boritt is a set designer (and streaming video ad star) in New York City, Jake Boritt is a filmmaker who lives in Harlem, and Daniel Boritt is a biologist specializing in birds who lives in Indianapolis, Indiana.

+Gabor Boritt died in Chambersburg, Pennsylvania, of complications of dementia on February 2, 2026, at the age of 86.